CQC Inspections; prevention better than cure

 After your Inspection

 You will be sent the draft CQC report and you can challenge any factual inaccuracies within it.
 This can be where your notes of the feedback meeting come in handy.
 You will get 10 working days to challenge the report.
 The CQC will state that you cannot challenge the findings of the report.
 However, as a public body they should consider all representations made.
-It is therefore worth bearing in mind that an inspector has a duty to properly evidence their judgments and the evidence should be “understandable, reliable, accurate and corroborated”.
+It is therefore worth bearing in mind that an inspector has a duty to properly evidence their judgements and the evidence should be “understandable, reliable, accurate and corroborated”.
 Ask yourself can you mount a challenge based on this?

 At this stage we would only recommend challenging any incorrect information within the report.
 Do not accept mistakes or set out how you will rectify them.
 This can be provided in your action plan should any negative findings be made.
 If you do challenge any findings ensure you provide evidence.
 The CQC is unlikely to change any inaccuracies that are not supported with evidence.